kontent-ai/kontent-ai-migration-toolkit/README.md

 re-import it to the same or different project).

 > [!TIP]
-> The idea behind this tool is to help migration of data into `Kontent.ai` from a simple object structure (json, csv..).
+> The idea behind this tool is to facilitate migration into `Kontent.ai` from external / 3rd party system.
+This library
+> provides the tools for developers to prepare the data for migration which is stored on File system in designated
+> format.
+Once the migration data is prepared, the `import` functionality (either in code or via CLI) can be used to
-> Developers should export data from their system into this format and use this tool to import it.
-This tool takes care
+> start migration into Kontent.ai environment.
+This tool takes care of preparing content items, language variants,
-> of preparing content items, language variants, moving items through workflow, publishing, archiving, uploading assets,
-> retry policy and some basic validation and more.
+> moving items through workflow, publishing, archiving, uploading assets, retry policy and more.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.